 MMO Sanctioning requires only the following matches to be refereed:

 - Medal matches

 - the match leading up to the bronze match

-As a requirement of the MMO sanctioning option, tournament directors must provide an opportunity for referee training during or before the event.
-USAPA recommends a referee training class conducted by a certified referee prior to the event with an option of referee shadowing during the event.
+As a requirement of the MMO sanctioning option, tournament directors must provide an opportunity for referee training before and during (e.g. shadowing) the event.
+USAPA recommends a referee training class conducted by a certified referee or registered trainer prior to the event with an option of referee shadowing during the event.